opendata-euskadi/WebDocumentacionLinkedDataOpenDataEuskadi/prototipo.md

 ## URI policy

 In Linked Data, resources are identified by URIs.
 This means that URIs should be persistent and well defined (See references bellow for best practices on URI policies).
 We have followed the [NTI](https://www.boe.es/diario_boe/txt.php?id=BOE-A-2013-2380) scheme for URIs, with a caveat: instead of using the word "recurso", we are using the word "id" (We are aware that a URI bears no semantics and therefore "recurso" is as good as any word, but we live in a community with two official languages and we think we should not favor one over the other to build the URIs).
-Therefore, you can expect the URIs at Open Data Euskadi to follow the pattern `http://data.euskadi.eus/id/{sector}/{domain}/{ClassName}/{Identifier}`, where:
+Therefore, you can expect the resource URIs at Open Data Euskadi to follow the pattern `http://data.euskadi.eus/id/{Sector}/{Domain}/{ClassName}/{Identifier}`, where:

-* `sector`: one of the sectors provided by the NTI (e.g. `environment`), translated from spanish to english.
+* `Sector`: one of the sectors provided by the NTI (e.g. `environment`), translated from spanish to english.
 The SKOS file with the sector names can be found [here]().
-* `domain`: the realm to which the resource belongs, defined by Open Data Euskadi (e.g. `air-quality`).
+* `Domain`: the realm to which the resource belongs, defined by Open Data Euskadi (e.g. `air-quality`).
 The SKOS file with the domain names can be found [here]().
 * `ClassName`: the name of the class to which this resource belongs.
 In other words, the name of the resource at the other end of the `rdf:type` predicate (e.g. `observation`, from `http://purl.org/linked-data/cube#Observation`).
 See section "Ontologies used" bellow.
 * `Identifier`: a unique identifier, generated from the original data (e.g. `AV-GASTEIZ-2017-01-26`).